ZALDA ZAX AND THE CYBERPOD

 There was a laser strike.
 The ship was now in phase and the cyberpod had sliced a piece out of its hull.
 Safety shutters whirred into place.

 “Hurry up!” panicked Kevin.
 “Me Mum'll go mad if I don't get back home tonight.”

 “Oh shut-up,” snapped Zalda, trying to concentrate.

-After what felt like eternity being buffeted by laser fire, the glowing shield that protected the cyberpod was lowered.
+After what felt like an eternity being buffeted by laser fire, the glowing shield that protected the cyberpod was lowered.

-For his homework on Frankenstein, Kevin gave Mr Knox
+For his homework on Frankenstein, Kevin rewrote the cyberpod story.

 Mr Knox gave him two out of ten and a letter to take home for his mother.